nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **NOTE:** Sprigg has to be the last one to kill WightKnight no matter what.

 - Setup Phase
-  - Harle - Get to Level 6 - Turn Black WightKnight
+  - Harle - Get to Level 6 - TurnBlack WightKnight
   - Lynx - Get to Level 5
   - Sprigg - Get to Level 6
 - Attack Phase